LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 This is an extension of use case #12 (Offload expensive calculation to several coroutines).
 Here it is possible to additionally define the dispatcher type you want the calculation to be performed on.
 Additionally, you can enable or disable the call to `yield()` during the calculation.
 A list of calculations is displayed on the bottom in order to be able to compare them in a convenient way.

+### 17. Perform expensive calculation on Main Thread without freezing the UI

+This example shows how you can perform an expensive calculation on the main thread in a non-blocking fashion.
+It uses `yield()` for every step in the calculation so that other work, like drawing the UI, can be performed on the main thread.
+It is more a "showcase" rather than a use case for a real application, because of performance reasons you should always perform expensive calculations on a background thread (See UseCase#10).

 You can play around and check the performance of different configurations!